merschformann/RAWSim-O/README.md

 Open RAWSimO.sln with Visual Studio and select RAWSimO.Visualization as the project to execute.
 Under the "Instances" tab press the checkmark button to generate a default instance.
 Then go to the "Base Controls" tab and press the play button.
 Depending on the instance size and simulation settings instance generation and simulation initialization may take longer.
 You should see a first simulation running now.

+In the following video you can find a short tutorial of RAWSim-O's core functionality for a quick start: https://youtu.be/l3qwDnbEPhI

 ## Controller implementation quick start

 In the following video you can find a very short tutorial for implementing your own controller logic: https://youtu.be/ClN7NZL930w